Rubb has Zero Tolerance for building failure.

 Is hot-dip galvanizing part of the process?

 Hot-dip galvanizing to ASTM A123 specifications after welding provides the best long-term corrosion protection.
 Painting and in-line galvanizing give far less protection.
 Welding after fabrication leaves hidden areas unprotected and un-inspectable.
+If you are unclear about galvanizing or have further questions please contact us.

 What’s your tolerance for hidden corrosion?